-Lisa Armstrong is an award-winning journalist with credits in The New York Times, The Atlantic, O, The Oprah Magazine, USA Today, The Daily Beast and several other publications and websites.
+Lisa Armstrong is an award-winning journalist with credits in The New York Times, The Intercept, The Daily Beast, Rolling Stone, USA Today, The New Yorker online, and several other publications and websites.

-Armstrong grew up in East Africa and the Caribbean, and has reported from several countries, including Sierra Leone, Ethiopia, Tajikistan, Liberia and the Philippines.
-She has been reporting in Haiti since the 2010 earthquake, through grants from The Pulitzer Center on Crisis Reporting and NYU, and has been featured on NPR and the BBC, discussing rape in the camps and HIV/AIDS in the aftermath of the earthquake.
+She has reported from several countries, including Sierra Leone, Kenya, and the Philippines.
+She reported from Haiti from 2010 to 2014 through grants from The Pulitzer Center on Crisis Reporting and NYU.
+She has been featured on NPR and the BBC, discussing rape in the camps in Haiti and HIV/AIDS in the aftermath of the earthquake.

-She has received several awards, including the National Press Club’s Joan Friedenberg Award for Online Journalism, for her work in Haiti, and an award for investigative reporting for an article about African American women who were sterilized by the state of North Carolina.
+Among the honors Armstrong has received are the National Press Club’s Joan Friedenberg Award for Online Journalism and an award for investigative reporting for an article about African American women who were sterilized by the state of North Carolina.

 She is currently reporting on incarceration and has had grants from The Investigative Fund, The Carter Center, and the Fund for Investigative Journalism/Schuster Institute for Investigative Journalism to support her work.

 Armstrong also directed a documentary about a young man who was incarcerated in an adult prison when he was 16.
 The film, “Little Boy Lost,” premiered in May 2017 and was included in part of a panel discussion at SXSW 2018.

 In addition to an M.A. in journalism, Armstrong has a bachelor’s degree in environmental architecture and a master’s in urban planning with a concentration in international development.